openforcefield/standards/docs/standards/smirnoff.md

 See the [OpenFF toolkit GitHub issue tracker](https://github.com/openforcefield/openff-toolkit/issues) to propose changes to this specification, or read through proposed changes currently being discussed.

-## The `openforcefield` reference implementation
+## The OpenFF Toolkit reference implementation

-A Python reference implementation of a parameterization engine implementing the SMIRNOFF force field specification can be found [online](https://github.com/openforcefield/openforcefield).
+A Python reference implementation of a parameterization engine implementing the SMIRNOFF force field specification can be found [online](https://github.com/openforcefield/openff-toolkit).
 This implementation can use either the free-for-academics (but commercially supported) [OpenEye toolkit](https://docs.eyesopen.com/toolkits/python/index.html) or the free and open source [RDKit cheminformatics toolkit](https://www.rdkit.org/).
-See the [installation instructions](https://open-forcefield-toolkit.readthedocs.io/en/latest/installation.html) for information on how to install this implementation and its dependencies.
+See the [installation instructions](https://docs.openforcefield.org/projects/toolkit/en/latest/installation.html) for information on how to install this implementation and its dependencies.

 ### Examples

-A relatively extensive set of examples is made available on the [reference implementation repository](https://github.com/openforcefield/openforcefield) under [examples/](https://github.com/openforcefield/openforcefield/tree/master/examples).
+A relatively extensive set of examples is made available on the [OpenFF Toolkit repository](https://github.com/openforcefield/openff-toolkit) under [examples/](https://github.com/openforcefield/openff-toolkit/tree/main/examples).

 ### Parameterizing a system